 Suggests a version of Roberto Rossellini’s Voyage to Italy reworked as a photo diary posted on Facebook.

-Not just the infinite depths of space, but the black void of death is the darkness du jour in J.J.
-Abrams’s bracingly revisionist melodramedy, the journey heightened by a crisp and exhilarating transfer.
+the black void of death is the darkness du jour in Abrams’s bracingly revisionist melodramedy.

 The film’s title may not apply to any one of its characters, but this 1080p transfer is one sexy…ahem, well, you get it.

-Cinema Guild’s sterling transfer of Ben Rivers’s brilliant feature debut may not ease your fear of the end of days, but it will get you closer to nature.
+The sterling transfer of Rivers’s brilliant feature debut may not ease your fear of the end of days, but it will get you closer to nature.

 It confuses nostalgia for earth-shaking cultural upheaval, never really expounding on the actual effect of the Borscht Belt circuit’s influence.